AudreyKrishnadasan/audreykrishnadasan/README.md

 ### Hi there 👋

 Hi all!
 My name is Audrey Krishnadasan and I use she/her pronouns.
 I am a student at Occidental College in Los Angeles, CA and graduate spring of 2025.
 I am a computer science major.

 I am passionate about expanding my knowledge and learning new things.
 I am currently enrolled in an online SQL course to learn more about Data science.
 I pride myself on being a quick learner and being flexible, I hope to bring and utilize these skills in any workplace enviorment I continue in.

-I am currently taking a Computer Organization class, I am learning C and MIPS assembly language in this class.
-I am learning how my machine stores memory and deals with data.
-This is incredibly interesting, it helps to make my code more efficient and to increase my understanding of what my code directly does in the computer.
+As a woman of color in a STEM field, I understand the hardships and barriers we have to overcome to be successfull in this industry.
+I hope to defy these battles and to help create a more diverse industry and foster a more accepting workplace.

 I am a Teaching Assistant for two classes here at Occidental, Data Structures and Advanced Programming, I am passionate about helping students understand the concepts behind implementations of data structues and helping them develop debugging strategies to build their confidence in coding.